-Yihong Peng: Brother Of ‘League Of Legends’ Player Yiliang ‘Doublelift’ Peng Accused Of Killing His Mother
+Yihong Peng: Brother Of ‘League Of Legends’ Player, Yiliang ‘Doublelift’ Peng, Accused Of Killing His Mother

 — David (@Thrawn_) April 2, 2018

 It was not clear what motive Yihong Peng may have had for his alleged attack.
-He is currently being held in the Orange County Jail on $1 million bond.
+He is currently being held in the Orange County jail on $1 million bond.